-The Vedas: Ancient Mystical Texts Offer Charms, Incantations, Mythological Accounts and Formulas for Enlightenment
+The Hindu Vedas: Charms, Myths, and Formulas for Enlightenment

 The Vedas are the sacred scriptures of Hinduism and are regarded as the oldest religious texts in the world.
 Thought to have been composed at least 3,500 years ago, the Vedas are a collection of hymns, magical incantations, dramatic mythological accounts, and sacred formulas for enlightenment.